toukoum/braivo/README.md

-# 🧠 ImageVault
+# 🧠 Braivo

-**ImageVault** is a decentralised file storage app that lets anyone upload, store and prove ownership of files on-chain using [0G Labs Storage](https://0g.ai/).
+**Braivo** is a decentralised file storage app that lets anyone upload, store and prove ownership of files on-chain using [0G Labs Storage](https://0g.ai/).

-With ImageVault, your files are:
+With Braivo, your files are:
 - ✅ Uploaded to 0G’s distributed network
 - 🔐 Anchored on-chain with a verifiable Merkle root hash
 - 🌍 Accessible via IPFS from anywhere